leanprover-community/blog/posts/simprocs-intro.md

 ### The `SimpM` monad

 `SimpM` is the monad that tracks the current context `simp` is running in (what `simp` theorems, etc) and what has been done so far (i.e. the state, e.g. number of steps, theorems used).
 In particular this also captures the `MetaM` context.
 A `simproc` is program that takes in an expression and outputs a step in the simplification procedure, possibly after modifying the current state.
 More formally, this is a function
 `Expr → SimpM Step`.
-Notably, internally every `simp` theorem is turned into `simproc` corresponding to using this theorem to simplify the current expression.
+Notably, internally every `simp` theorem is turned into `simproc` corresponding to using this theorem to simplify the current expression (**TODO(Paul-Lezeau): is this actually true?**).
 However a simproc aims to be more general: while a theorem will be used to simplify e.g. the left hand side and an expression to a fixed right hand side (whose type will of course depend on the parameters of the theorem), a simproc allows the user to *vary* the right hand side dynamically, depending on what left hand side has been provided as an input.

 **TODO(Paul): This is how I *think* simp works.
 Let's check this actually makes sense**